 Image and point-cloud mapping does not consider the characteristics of a robot’s movement.
 In some cases, this approach can generate discontinuous position estimates.
 For example, a calculation result showing that a robot moving at 1 m/s suddenly jumped forward by 10 meters.
 This kind of localization failure can be prevented either by using a recovery algorithm or by fusing the motion model with multiple sensors to make calculations based on the sensor data.

 There are several methods for using a motion model with sensor fusion.
 A common method is using Kalman filtering for localization.
 Since most differential drive robots and four-wheeled vehicles generally use nonlinear motion models, extended Kalman filters and particle filters (Monte Carlo localization) are often used.
 More flexible Bayes filters such as unscented Kalman filters can also be used in some cases.
-Some commonly used sensors are inertial measurement devices such as IMU, Attitude and Heading Reference System or AHRS, Information Network Systems or INS, accelerometer sensors, gyro sensors, and magnetic sensors).
+Some commonly used sensors are inertial measurement devices such as IMU, Attitude and Heading Reference System or AHRS, Inertial Navigation System or INS, accelerometer sensors, gyro sensors, and magnetic sensors).
 Wheel encoders attached to the vehicle are often used for odometry.

 When localization fails, a countermeasure to recover is by remembering a landmark as a key-frame from a previously visited place.
 When searching for a landmark, a feature extraction process is applied in a way that it can scan at high speeds.
 Some methods based on image features include bag of features (BoF) and bag of visual words (BoVW).
 More recently, deep learning is used for comparison of distances from features.